IE-bank-team/ie-bank-infrastructure/modules/storage/storage-account/README.md

 ### Parameter: `largeFileSharesState`

 Allow large file shares if sets to 'Enabled'.
 It cannot be disabled once it is enabled.
-Only supported on locally redundant and zone redundant file shares.
+Only supported on locally redundant and zuno redundant file shares.
 It cannot be set on FileStorage storage accounts (storage accounts for premium file shares).

 - Required: No
 - Type: string